KnowledgeCanvas/knowledge/README.md

 As of Feb 2022, there is a good chance that _something_ in the app is not working properly, simply because it has not been fully implemented yet.
 No extensive testing has been conducted on Windows or Linux.
 It is very likely that something is broken on one or both of those platforms.
 Testing and verification on either platform is welcome.

 ## What
-Knowledge Canvas is a meta-productivity tool meant to make learning and research easier and more organized. **With Knowledge Canvas, you can import almost any digital resource and treat it as a knowledge-producing entity.** This is accomplished by abstracting any/every digital resource into what we call a Knowledge Source, which is a polymorphic structure that may contain things like metadata, raw text, events (like due dates), and more.
-Knowledge sources are grouped into Projects, which are organized hierarchically (effectively, a tree where nodes can have a single parent and 0+ children) and can be extended in any configuration the user prefers.
+Knowledge Canvas is a meta-productivity tool meant to make learning and research easier and more organized. **With Knowledge Canvas, you can import almost any digital resource and treat it as a knowledge-producing entity.** This is accomplished by abstracting any/every digital resource into what we call a Knowledge Source, which is a polymorphic structure that may contain things like metadata, raw text, images, video, audio, events, timelines, and more.
+Knowledge sources are grouped into Projects, which are organized hierarchically and can be extended in any configuration the user prefers.
+Projects can also have their own timelines, topics, etc.

 Knowledge Canvas is built on Electron and Angular and is primarily written in TypeScript.
 It is intended to be Web3 capable and utilizes Open Graph standards.

 ## Why
-Two things led me to the development of KC:
+Two things led to the development of Knowledge Canvas:
 1. While working at JPL as an intern (back in 2019), one of my projects involved summarizing articles from IDC and Gartner to support efforts that required rapid research and iteration.
 Being perpetually lazy, I figured it would be easier to make a computer summarize things for me.
 While the idea was well received, there wasn’t enough funding/enthusiasm to support it as a standalone project.

 2. When UCLA went online back in March of 2020, I struggled… hard.
 There were far too many digital resources to keep track of and the amount of required reading seemed to increase exponentially.
 I had various systems for organizing my files, and other systems for organizing web resources, but I felt like there should be a better, more unified, way of doing things.